 From Imagination To Conception – 35 Years In The Making

 When it comes to virtual and augmented reality, Tim Cook stated he and Apple are most interested in AR because it can enhance and amplify human experiences.
 He also said, “There’s no substitute for human contact”.
 I’ve been shouting this from the mountain tops for over 8 years, yet no one has come up with a better solution when it comes to translation services.
-Everyone wants to know how I do it, but someone with a brain will eventually ask “what if he can do it”?
+A Venture Capitalist will ask “how I do it?”, but a visionary will be thinking “what if he can do it?”

 The quest for a machine that can reliably translate between one language and another has been going on since 1954, when IBM translated the first pieces of text from English to Russian.
 Obviously, a “universal translator” would be a tremendous asset to the medical, legal, travel and insurance industries.